Mark Driscoll: Driscoll addresses former members' complaints

 In a recorded message shown to church members on July 27, 2014, Driscoll discussed the various controversies of 2014.
 He said that he could "not address some members' discontent ... because the complaints were anonymous."
 According to Rob Smith, former program director at the church, the anonymity assertion "really touched a nerve" with former members.
-In response, dissenters organized a Facebook group called "Dear Pastor Mark & Mars Hill: We Are Not Anonymous."
+In response, dissenters organized a Facebook group called "Dear Pastor Mark & Mars Hill: We Are Not Anonymous".

 Public demonstration at Mars Hill Church

-The following Sunday, "dozens of demonstrators" organized and picketed the Mars Hill Church Bellevue campus (where Driscoll preaches live), calling for Driscoll's resignation.
+The following Sunday, "dozens of demonstrators" organized and picketed the Mars Hill Church Bellevue campus (where Driscoll preached live), calling for Driscoll's resignation.
 Demonstrators carried placards reading "We Are Not Anonymous" and "Question Mark", and accused Driscoll of bullying, misogyny, inadequate transparency in church finances, and harsh discipline of members.
 Driscoll was away for his annual summer vacation.
 A church elder, Anthony Iannicielo, responded that the criticism of Driscoll and Mars Hill "goes with the territory" of running a large church with a long history.
 In a pre-recorded message, Driscoll said that he had been deliberately "rather silent" during the criticism, that he found it "a little overwhelming and a bit confusing", and indicated that he had no intention of resigning.